**ZURICH IMAGE AND DATA ANALYSIS SCHOOL 2019**

 What you will learn!

-In the first part of the week, we will cover the process of image formation as it pertains to image analysis: Resolution, correct exposure, point-spread functions, detector noise, Shannon’s sampling theorem, and aliasing.
+In the first part of the week we will also cover the process of image-formation as it pertains to image analysis: Resolution, correct exposure, point-spread functions, detector noise, Shannon’s sampling theorem, and aliasing.
 All with a clear focus on application in the lab.

-In the second part of the week we will cover a number of focused topics, building on what was learnt during the first days:
+In the second half of the week there will be a number of focused topics, building on what was learnt during the first days, including topics such as:

 Place: ETH, Zurich, Switzerland